Luisa Stefani: 2020

 In 2020, the Stefani/Carter duo reached the Australian Open third round, won the Challenger Series title in Newport, reached the Dubai quarterfinals in February, and won the Lexington Open in August.
 With that, they entered the top 40 for the first time.

-At the US Open, she had her best Grand Slam campaign in her career, reaching the quarterfinals, defeating the No. 6 seeds Japan duo Shuko Aoyama/Ena Shibahara in the round of 16.
-It has been 38 years since a female doubles player from Brazil have gone as far in a Grand Slam tournament (the last time that Brazilians were in the quarterfinals was in Wimbledon in 1982: Patricia Medrado and Cláudia Monteiro).
+At the US Open, she had her best major campaign in her career reaching the quarterfinals, defeating the six seeds Japan duo Shuko Aoyama/Ena Shibahara in the round of 16.
+It had been 38 years since a female doubles player from Brazil had gone as far in a Grand Slam tournament (the last time that Brazilians were in the quarterfinals was in Wimbledon in 1982: Patricia Medrado and Cláudia Monteiro).

 At the Italian Open, she reached the semifinals, losing only to the top seeds.
 In October, she entered her first Premier final in Ostrava, playing with Gabriela Dabrowski.